Cosa Nuestra World Tour

-The Cosa Nuestra World Tour is the fifth concert tour by Puerto Rican singer Rauw Alejandro in support of his fifth studio album Cosa Nuestra (2024) and its follow up Cosa Nuestra II once released.
-It commenced on 5 April 2025 at the Climate Pledge Arena in Seattle, Washington, and is scheduled to conclude on 19 November 2025 at the Arena Monterrey in Monterrey, Mexico, comprising 67 shows overall.
+The Cosa Nuestra World Tour is the fifth concert tour by Puerto Rican singer Rauw Alejandro in support of his fifth studio album Cosa Nuestra (2024) and its follow up Cosa Nuestra: Capítulo 0 (2025).
+It commenced on 5 April 2025 in Seattle, Washington, and concluded on 29 November 2025 in San Juan, Puerto Rico, comprising 70 shows overall.

 Background

 Rauw Alejandro released his fifth studio album Cosa Nuestra on 15 November 2024, a more reggaeton-distanced and more live instrumentation-focused record than his previous albums Saturno (2022) and Playa Saturno (2023).
 It received great critical and commercial success, peaking at six on the Billboard 200 and reaching the top position in Spain and on Billboard's Top Latin Albums.

 On 29 November, Alejandro revealed the first date of the tour at a promotional event in San Juan, the sale of which started the following date.
 Three more shows at the Coliseo de Puerto Rico were announced on 2 December.
 A 24-date tour of the United States were announced on 6 December 2024, with tickets going on sale on Ticketmaster and Live Nation on 13 December.
 Due to overwhelming demand, additional dates were announced in Los Angeles, Chicago, Brooklyn, and Miami.
 A third show at Barclays Center was announced on 17 December.

 On 4 February 2025, Alejandro announced the European leg of the tour, comprising 11 dates.
 The Latin American leg was announced on 14 April, with 8 dates across five countries.